-Concentrating in engineering or scientific disciplines at Harvard provides a tremendously diverse menu of career opportunities.
+Concentrating in engineering or scientific disciplines at Harvard can lead to a diversity of career opportunities.
 You may choose to pursue graduate study to become more specialized in your chosen field.
 Some pursuing an academic path become experts focusing on teaching or research.
 Opportunities abound in government laboratories and research centers, as well as agencies and political institutions.
 From an industry perspective, both scientific and non-scientific organizations value the quantitative, analytical, and logical reasoning skills developed as an undergraduate in the College.

 There are many ways to use your scientific knowledge and interest in a variety of settings.
 For example, can you envision yourself advising a congressional representative on science and technology policy?
 Maybe you'd like to put your biomedical engineering degree to work developing medical devices or novel bio materials.
 Your knowledge of certain scientific issues may come in handy as a science journalist or technical writer.
 Are you excited at the notion of using your mechanical engineering skills to develop tools for the next space exploration vehicle?
 Maybe you have a certain business sense and would enjoy developing quantitatively oriented trading strategies for a major bank?
 These examples illustrate the many pathways available with an engineering or physical science degree from Harvard.

 Plan on completing both a research and internship experience during your undergraduate education.
-Along with your coursework, the best way to explore a career in the sciences is by finding laboratory work in your field with a potential mentor during the school terms or over the summer.
+Along with your coursework, the best way to explore a career in science or engineering is by finding laboratory work in your field with a potential mentor during the school terms or over the summer.
 Research forms the backbone of any scientific endeavor, and this experience will provide the skills and knowledge necessary for a future career.
 In addition, internships (ideally in your junior summer) provide real-world industry experience, which is directly applicable to future career paths.
 Consider organizations as varied as engineering firms, government agencies, biotechnology companies, pharmaceutical manufacturers, the energy industry, technology companies, or scientific consulting firms.